hemaradhika-reddy/hemaradhika-reddy/README.md

 # Hi, I’m @hemaradhika-reddy 👋

 I’m **Hema Radhika**, a CSE AI graduate from Amrita Vishwa Vidyapeetham, currently working as a **Software Engineer**.
-My interests lie in **AI, ML, DL**, and Quantitative Trading / Quant Research.
+I specialize in **AI, ML, DL**, with interests in **Quantitative Trading & Research**.
-I have experience in **research projects in AI, ML, and Deep Learning**.
+I have experience in **research projects in AI, ML, and Deep Learning**, focusing on innovative and practical solutions.

 ---